F5Networks/f5-appsvcs-templates/docs/userguide/install-uninstall.rst

 Install / Upgrade / Uninstall
 =============================

-The following information will assist in installing and uninstalling FAST on the BIG-IP.
+The following information will assist in installing and uninstalling F5 BIG-IP FAST on the BIG-IP.

 Installation